shoumodip/vim-sent/README.md

 ## Cycle List Item Headers
 `<Tab>` Cycles through the list headers in *Normal Mode*.\
 `<Shift-Tab>` Cycles through the list headers in reverse order in *Normal Mode*.\
 This will change the list item headers of all list items in the Slide/paragraph and will only work if the current paragraph has a valid list.
+Also, *your* list of headers will be **different** from this gif based on your configuration (see below)

 ![Cycle List Headers](img/cycle_headers.gif)